The "Sing Out Fire Safety" Show

 See a video clip of Mary's "Sing Out Fire Safety" concert (performances can be held at elementary schools, large concert halls (as in video clip) or at festivals or safety events)

-Fire Departments and families interested in ordering SING OUT FIRE SAFETY product may click here!
+Fire Departments and families interested in ordering SING OUT FIRE SAFETY product may order through our online STORE!
 If you are interested in obtaining more information on bringing a performance to your community, please contact Mary Lambert Productions:

 (780) 985-2770 or email Mary at firstname.lastname@example.org